Discover the talks and workshops you have to look forward to at RustConf 2024!

 PRESENTED BY

-• “Finding Bugs with cargo-Mutants”
+• “Finding Bugs with cargo-mutants”

 cargo-mutants highlights gaps in your crate’s tests, helping you improve your program’s reliability.
 We’ll explore how and where to use it for best results, and show how Rust’s ecosystem made it surprisingly easy and fun to build.